LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part3-digits.md

 ## Straightening the image.

 From [part 2][grid_extraction] we have a quadrilateral which represents our grid.
-We could make mask our image to only have the pixels inside the quadrilateral and crop it to the rectangular borders.
+We could mask our image to exlcude pixels outside the quadrilateral and crop it to the rectangle borders.
 For example:
 <figure class="post-figure">
 <img class="img-95"